Simplicial Ricci Flow: The RRF equation in 3-Dimensions: Two Simple Analytic Applications

 Under RF this sphere collapses parabolically in time starting from an initial radius, $R_o = a(0)$ at time $t=0$,

-We now analyze the RRF equations, Eq.~\ref{Eq:3srfsimple}, for a particular lattice representation of the 3--cylinder.
+We now analyze the RRF equations, Eq.~\ref{Eq:doublesumRRF3D}, for a particular lattice representation of the 3--cylinder.
+Similar to the last problem, the dual-edge RRF equations are equivalent to the simplicial RRF equations.
 In particular we represent each of the 2--dimensional spherical cross sections of the 3--cylinder by an icosahedron with edge length $s(t)$.
 Adjacent icosahedra are connected by axial edges of length $a(t)$ as illustrated in Fig.~\ref{Fig:3cylinder}.
 Since adjacent icosahedra are joined together by 12 identical axial edges, $a$, then this 3--cylinder model consists of only one type of block -- a regular triangular prism shown in Fig.~\ref{Fig:3Dcylinder} and Fig.~\ref{Fig:PrismMoments}.
 That this block is not a tetrahedron is not problematic.
 Ordinarily, the geometry of a non--simplicial block is not uniquely determine by its edge lengths, (i.e. it is non--rigid).
 However, the geometry of this prism is determined uniquely by its two edge lengths, $s$ and $a$, because of its symmetry.

 The circumcentric dual lattice for this model is similar to a regular triangular prism lattice.
 The cross sections are regular dodecahedra of edge length

 and adjacent dodecahedra are connected to each other by axial edges